sharath3001/21DaysChallenge_Python/README.md

 Day 3: Learnt about literals and operators in python.
 Day 4: Learnt about variables in python and how to use input function in python.
 Day 5: Learnt about boolean values, comparison operators, and if else.
 Day 6: Learnt about for loop, while loop, logical operators and bitwise operators.
+Day 7: Learnt about lists and sorting the list using bubble sort.